rickithadi/bigduckmusic.com/src/pages/features/2020-09-30-how-deliciious-is-bread.md

 ---
 ### “Fuck your bitch, fuck your bitch, ayy," his fire lines say, but when it comes to baking, there are no problems.
 As Deliciious, rapper-baker extraordinaire Benetton Lim's fresh rhymes are just the tasty crust to what lies behind him.
 We sit down for a heartfelt interview with Deliciious and ask: How Deliciious is bread?

-It’s 8pm, and Benetton finally joins the zoom call.
+It’s 8pm, and Benetton finally joins the Zoom call.
 He told me he was rushing home from camp so I was half expecting him to be in camo when his screen lit up.
 I was instead greeted by an earnest kid in plain clothes, keen on sharing aspects of his multifaceted lifestyle - one that involves a love for rap, being an unlikely recipient of hate and... bread?

 ##### I heard somewhere that you studied the culinary arts at Shatec.
 How did that come to be?